MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-pdf.md

 ## Deploy and update PDF reader

+The PDF reader gets deployed and updated with the rest of the Microsoft Edge browser.
+To learn more about deploying Microsoft Edge, go to the [Microsoft Edge documentation](https://docs.microsoft.com/DeployEdge/) landing page.

+> [!TIP]
+> You can make Microsoft Edge the default PDF reader for your organization.
+To do this, [follow these steps](https://docs.microsoft.com/deployedge/edge-default-browser).

 ## Roadmap and feedback

 The roadmap for PDF Reader in Microsoft Edge is available [here](https://techcommunity.microsoft.com/t5/articles/roadmap-for-pdf-reader-in-microsoft-edge/m-p/1467667).